Musashi Miyamoto Learn Japanese with JapanesePod101.com

 I have recorded the unsatisfactory points of other schools one by one in this book.
 You must study these matters deeply to appreciate the benefit of my Ni To Ichi school."

-"The Ni To Ichi Way of strategy is recorded in this the Book of the Void.
 What is called the spirit of the void is where there is nothing.
 It is not included in man's knowledge.
 Of course the void is nothingness.
 By knowing things that exist, you can know that which does not exist.
 That is the void.

 People in this world look at things mistakenly, and think that what they do not understand must be the void.
 This is not the true void.
 It is bewilderment.